Table of Contents

 For example, one guest booked accommodation for one night from Dec, 5 till Dec, 6.
 With the Buffer time rule on and set to one night, the plugin will automatically block out one extra day before and after these dates so that another potential guest will see the property as unavailable from Dec, 4 till Dec, 7 in the availability calendar:However, if you navigate to your admin bookings Calendar, you’ll see only two actual booked days from Dec, 5 till Dec, 6, while the buffer time is marked by a grey color (it’s visible on hover).

 Update the Hotel Booking plugin to version 3.9.0 to start adding more booking rules

-Get the most out of the new plugin version by updating Hotel Booking to 3.9.0 – automatically add extra booking buffer to the confirmed reservations, set maximum and minimum days allowed before and after their reservation and enjoy the new level of the plugin management flexibility!
-Feel free to send your questions and suggestions – we’re always ready to make the plugin better – and, actually, the best – WordPress solution for the rental property needs.
+Get the most out of the new plugin version by updating Hotel Booking to 3.9.0 – automatically add extra booking buffer to the confirmed reservations, set maximum and minimum days allowed before and after their reservation, and enjoy the new level of the plugin management flexibility!
+Feel free to send your questions and suggestions – we’re always ready to make the plugin better – and, actually, the best – WordPress solution for rental property needs.